giantswarm/envctl/README.md

 ## Flexible Configuration via YAML ⚙️

 `envctl` supports a powerful YAML-based configuration system to customize its behavior, define new MCP servers, and manage port-forwarding rules.
-This allows you to tailor `envctl` precisely to your development needs.
+By default, `envctl` starts with minimal configuration (no k8s connections, no MCP servers, no port forwarding) - you configure exactly what you need through YAML files.

+### Configuration File Location

+`envctl` looks for configuration in the following locations (later files override earlier ones):
+1. **Built-in defaults** - Minimal defaults (empty services)
+2. **User config** - `~/.config/envctl/config.yaml`
+3. **Project config** - `./.envctl/config.yaml` (git-ignored by default)

+To get started, create your configuration file in one of these locations.
+You can find example configurations in:
+- `.envctl/config.yaml` - Template with all available options (commented out)
+- `.envctl/config-example-basic.yaml` - Basic example with one cluster and MCP server

 ### New: Flexible Cluster Configuration 🚀